Imipenem, Cilastatin, and Relebactam Injectionpronounced as (i mi pen' em) (sye la stat' in) (rel" e bak' tam)

 What special precautions should I follow?

-Before taking imipenem, cilastatin, and relebactam injection,
+Before receiving imipenem, cilastatin, and relebactam injection,

 - tell your doctor and pharmacist if you are allergic to imipenem, cilastatin, relebactam, any other medications especially carbapenems such as ertapenem (Invanz) or meropenem (Merrem), penicillins such as amoxicillin (Amoxil, in Augmentin), ampicillin, or penicillin V potassium (Penicillin VK), cephalosporins such as cefaclor, cefadroxil, or cephalexin (Keflex), or any of the ingredients in imipenem, cilastatin, and relebactiam injection.
 Ask your pharmacist for a list of the ingredients.